-EXPENDITURE IN FOREIGN CURRENCYAll transactions reflected in these financial statements are in foreign currency i.e. other than Indian Rupees.
+ÉXPENDITURE IN FOREIGN CURRENCY All transactions reflected in these financial statements are in foreign currency i.e. other than Indian Rupees.

-- 19. Bank balances are subject to confirmation - The Company has maintained its books of accounts in Oracle having necessary referential integrity where data cannot be tampered with, but audit trail is not enabled presently.
-The Company is in process of evaluation of software having necessary audit trail & books of accounts for next year will be migrated to a software having audit trail. - The Information contained in the financial statements for the year ended 31 March 2024, disclosed in US dollar is extracted from the books of accounts locally maintained and converted into Indian Rupees as disclosed under basis of preparation stated above.
+- 19. Bank balances are subject to confirmation. - 20.
+The Company has used accounting software Tally for maintaining its books of accounts which has a feature of recording audit trail (edit log) facility and having necessary referential integrity where data cannot be tampered with and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, there is no instance of audit trail feature being tampered with. - 21.
+The information contained in the financial statements for the year ended 31st March 2025, disclosed in US dollar is extracted from the books of accounts locally maintained and converted into Indian Rupees as disclosed under basis of preparation stated above.
 The amounts in Balance Sheet, Statement of Profit and Loss and cash flow statement are rounded off to the nearest Rupee / USD.
 Previous period figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification / disclosure. - 22.
 Previous period's figures have been regrouped / reclassified wherever necessary to correspond with the current period's classification / disclosure and are given in brackets.

+P. PODO

+MUMBAI

+Sed Accond

+Signature to Notes 1 to 22

+For Narendra Poddar & Co.
+Chartered Accountants FRN No. 106915W

+Narendra Poddar, Proprietor Membership No. 041256

+Mumbai, April 19th, 2025

-Signature to Notes 1 to 22 As per our report of even date For Narendra Poddar & Co.
-Chartered Accountants FRN No. 106915W For and on behalf of the Board SA POD Dilip B. Jiwrajka Director DIN-00173476 Surendra B. Jiwrajka Director DIN-00173525 NUMBAI Proprietor Yea Account Mumbal, April 15th, 2024
+Dilip B. Jiwrajka Director DIN-00173476 Surendra B. Jiwrajka Director DIN-00173525